patrickfreed/specifications/source/server-selection/server-selection.rst

 7. Filter the suitable servers by calling the optional, application-provided server selector.

-8. If there are any suitable servers, choose one at random from those within the latency window and return it; otherwise, mark the topology stale and continue to step #8
+8. If there are any suitable servers, choose one from those within the latency window according to `Selecting servers within the latency window`_ and return it; otherwise, mark the topology stale and continue to step #8

 9. If `serverSelectionTryOnce`_ is true and the last scan time is newer than the selection start time, raise a `server selection error`_; otherwise,